nhatanh-zen8/presentation/generics/generics.md

   classes of programming error before execution, clarify how pieces of a program fit together and enable fearless refactoring.
   Furthermore, type system can be more than just a safety nest: types provide "metadata" of sort to help development tools to know more about your code and enhance effectiveness, including smarter autocompletion engine, better suggestions from linter and even automated implementation generation in some case.
-The benefits of type systems go beyond development: many approaches to domain-driven development also benefit from expressive type system as a *domain modeling tool*.
+The benefits of type systems go beyond pure programming: many approaches to domain-driven design also benefit from expressive type system as a *domain modeling tool*.

   On the other side of the spectrum, dynamic typing are generally perceived as more flexible and faster to develop with.
 But the recent trend for many dynamically typed languages in common use are gradually shifting to "parially" static type to varying